 The \$5,000 maximum credit limit applies to a partnership and to each partner.
 The partnership allocates the credit among the partners.
 A similar rule applies to a S corporation and its shareholders.
 To claim the credit, file Form 8826, Disabled Access Credit.
-For more information, see Publication 907, Tax Information for Persons with Handicaps or Disabilities.
+For more information, see IRS Publication 907.